 Ketamine in the Body: Why Ketamine By IV Infusion

 Ketamine may be delivered by multiple paths: IV, IM, PO, sublingual, subdermal, intranasal, and rectal.
 Of these options, IV, PO, and intranasal administration for treatment resistant depression have all been specifically studied, and the results to date show efficacy in all modes.
-There are physicians offering ketamine by different routes.
-I wanted to explain briefly why Lone Star Infusion, PLLC chooses the IV route preferentially for our physician-administered ketamine treatments for mood disorders, including depression.
+There are physicians offering ketamine IV therapy by different routes.
+I wanted to explain briefly why Lone Star Infusion, PLLC chooses the IV route preferentially for our physician-administered ketamine IV therapy for mood disorders, including depression.

 Intranasal and sublingual (under the tongue) administration of ketamine does bypass some of the effects of liver metabolism as some of the drug is absorbed straight through the surrounding tissues into the bloodstream, however most of the dose given intra-nasally or sub-lingually is swallowed and follows the same route as by mouth dosing and only a fraction reaches the active site (20-30% by some estimates).
 Both intranasal and sublingual also rely on patients following a specific set of instructions and performing the actions required perfectly for best results, which leads to inconsistent dosing and often lower absorption than planned for.